larsOhne/conditional_style/README.md

 ----
 Copyright (C) Lars Ohnemus <ohnemus.lars@gmail.com>

-This pluging takes a lot of inspiration from the structrowcolor plugin.
+This plugin takes a lot of inspiration from the structrowcolor plugin.
 Please take a look at https://dokuwiki.org/plugin:structrowcolor/  before using this plugin.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by